-Information you give us – You may give us information about you by filling in forms on our site or by corresponding with us by phone, e-mail or otherwise.
-This includes information you provide when you register to use our site, subscribe to our service, post material on our site, carry out transactions or make payments through our site, report problems with our site or carry out any other activities on our site.
-The information you give us may include your name, address, e-mail address and phone number, financial and credit card information and other personal information.
+Information you give us: You may give us information about you by filling in forms on our site or by corresponding with us by phone, e-mail or otherwise.
+This includes information/documentation you provide when you register to use our site or update when using our site, subscribe to our service, post material on our site, carry out transactions or make payments through our site, report problems with our site or carry out any other activities on our site.
+The information you give us may include:

-Information we collect about you – With regard to each of your visits to our site we may automatically collect the following information:
+Information we proactively collect: With regard to each of your visits to our site we may automatically collect the following information:

 We use information held about you in the following ways: